-Teaching across the English curriculum, needs careful initial and ongoing planning, informed by assessment of children's learning.
-We use the cycle that supports this process: Assess - plan - teach - practise - apply - review Short-term assessments are an informal part of every lesson to check understanding and give the teacher information with which to adjust day-to-day lesson plans.
-Medium-term assessments will take place at the end of each term to assess and review pupils' progress and attainment.
-Teachers draw upon their short and medium term assessments to make these level judgements.
-Each child has their own Special Writing book which provides an on-going profile of their attainment in writing.
+Teaching across the English curriculum needs careful initial and ongoing planning, informed by assessment of children's learning.
+We use the cycle that supports this process: Assess - plan - teach - practise - apply - review Formative assessments forms an informal part of every lesson to check understanding and give the teacher information with which to adjust dayto-day lesson plans.
+In Phase 1 children are given immediate oral feedback on how to improve their writing.

+Summative assessments take place at the end of the autumn and summer terms to assess and review pupils' progress and attainment.

+From Year 2 upwards, each child has their own Special Writing book which provides an on-going profile of their attainment in writing and this is used, alongside their big writes, to assess children in writing.
+NFER reading tests are used in the autumn term for all classes Year 2 upwards and in the summer term for Years 3-5.
+In the Summer Term, pupils in Year 2 and Year 6 complete statutory assessments in reading.
 Children at the end of Early Years are assessed against the Early Learning Goals in English.
-There is statutory assessment for pupils in Years 2 and 6 in both reading and writing and statutory phonics screening for all pupils in Year 1 and those pupils in Year 2 who did not meet the standard at the end of Year 1.
-End of Year reading tests are administered from Phase 2 onwards.
+The Phonics Screening Check is completed by all pupils in Year 1 and those pupils in Year 2 who did not meet the standard at the end of Year 1 in the second half of the summer term.

 Where possible children should be involved in assessing their own work.
 This might include:

-• generating own success criteria
+- generating own success criteria

-peer marking/self-marking
+- peer marking/self-marking

-• target setting
+- target setting